Greek inspired meatballs with sun-dried tomato orzo and whipped feta is a hearty and delicious meal that everyone will love!

 - 2 cloves garlic minced

-- ¼ tsp of cayenne pepper replace with black pepper for no spice
+- ¼ teaspoon of cayenne pepper replace with black pepper for no heat

 For the Orzo: